Four Corners

 Closed

-The area is very remote.
-The tiny community of Teec Nos Pos, AZ, is six miles away and it has a gas station.
+The area is very remote, with no accommodations or services.
+The tiny community of Teec Nos Pos, Arizona, is 6 miles away and it has a gas station.
 The nearest communities offering a variety of lodging, restaurants and other services are shown below:

 The original marker, erected in 1912, was a simple cement pad placed after government surveys showed the location of the terminus of the four state boundaries.
 The monument was refurbished in 1992 with a bronze disk embedded in granite.
 Each of the state boundaries radiate from the disk and each state's seal rests within that state's boundary.

 The Four Corners Monument is located off US Highway 160.
-The area surrounding the monument is Native American land, which includes part of New Mexico, Utah, and Arizona and covers some 25,000 square miles.
-Both the Navajo, or Dine, and Ute people live in the Four Corners area.
-Artisans and craftsmen from both Indian nations are represented at the monument.
+The area surrounding the monument is Native American land, which includes part of New Mexico, Utah and Arizona and covers some 25,000 square miles.
+Both the Navajo (or Dine) and Ute people live in the Four Corners area.
+Artisans and craftsmen from both nations are represented at the monument.

-Many people who travel to Four Corners want to learn more about Native Americans, their cultures and ways of life.
-There is some opportunity to do that, by touring the visitor center and visiting with craftsmen at their booths.
+You can learn more about Native American culture by touring the visitor center and talking with the craftsmen there.
 If you want a more extensive experience, we recommend you travel on to Monument Valley.
-Spend an hour or two at the Monument Valley Visitor Center and then let a Navajo guide take you on a tour of the valley.
-Native American guides can also take you on horseback trail rides, hikes, and Jeep excursions to other interesting areas.
+Spend an hour or two at the Monument Valley Visitor Center, and then let a Navajo guide take you on a tour of the valley.
+Native American guides can also take you on horseback trail rides, hikes and Jeep excursions to other interesting areas.

 How to Get Here

-The only way to get here is by automobile or tour bus.
+The only way to get to Four Corners is by automobile or tour bus.

 The closest major airports are located in Salt Lake City, Las Vegas, Phoenix and Denver.
-Four Corners is a long drive from the airports and so a trip just to see the monument is not practical.
-However.
-Many people rent automobiles and visit Four Corners as part of a tour that includes Monument Valley and the nearby national parks.
+Four Corners is a long drive from the airports, so a trip just to see the monument may not be practical.
+However, many people rent automobiles and visit Four Corners as part of a tour that includes Monument Valley and the nearby national parks.

 Where to Stay

-Excellent lodging options are available not far away in Monument Valley and Bluff UT.
+Excellent lodging options are available not far away in Monument Valley and Bluff, Utah.

 Nearby Attractions